adon-cloudcannon/landing-page-test/src/collections/posts/stellar-support-for-all-astro-users.md

 Here's Tate on Astro — why the tool is such a natural fit for CloudCannon, the steps we took to bring our Astro support out of beta, and his excitement for the future of Astro and CloudCannon features growing alongside each other:

-{% bookshop &quot;markdown/youtube&quot; id:&quot;DiB7YZXaQv8&quot; title:&quot;Astro support is now out of beta at CloudCannon&quot; extend:true %}
+{% bookshop "markdown/youtube" id:"DiB7YZXaQv8" title:"Astro support is now out of beta at CloudCannon" extend:true %}

 ---